 Depending on the condition and it’s characteristics, the options vary.
 In the case of male pattern hair loss (MPHL), the condition can be easily reversed with hair transplants.
 Because MPHL is predictable and characterized by regions of stable growth, hair transplants are an ideal option.

 The stable patches of hair loss resistant follicular units act as donor regions.
-Therefore, surgeons extract grafts and relocate them to balding areas.
+Thus, surgeons extract grafts and move them to balding areas.

 The efficiency of the hair transplants, the success of the procedure, and the authenticity of the results depend on the technique.